agilesrc/jpip-js/README.md

 | `server`         | String  | `"http://localhost:8080/adore-djatoka/resolver"` | The path to where your copy of the Djatoka server is running.
 | `initialZoom`    | Number  | `1`                                              | An integer greater than or equal to 1 stating how much the view should initially be zoomed in
 | `showNavButtons` | Boolean | `true`                                           | Whether or not the navigation portion of the UI should be visible

+## License

+*Copyright © 2001-2015 AgileSrc LLC.*

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.